1242035/spree/guides/src/content/api/return_authorizations.md

 ---
 title: Return Authorizations
-description: Use the Spree Commerce storefront API to access ReturnAuthorization data.
+description: Use the Viauco Commerce storefront API to access ReturnAuthorization data.
 ---

 ## Index